JCVB51/JCVB51/README.md

 🎓 I’m a **Computer Science (Information Systems)** student based in **California**.
 💡 Passionate about **AI**, **Web Development**, **Data Science**, and **Cybersecurity**.
 🛠️ I love building projects that **solve real problems** and help me grow as a developer.
-🌱 Currently working on **AI Study Assistant** — an AI-powered companion for smarter studying.
+🌱 Currently working on **AI Companion** — an AI-powered companion for smarter interacting.

 ---